CoqHott/logrel-coq/README.md

 The project builds with Coq version `8.16.1`.
 It needs the opam package `coq-smpl`.
 Once these have been installed, you can simply issue `make` in the root folder.

-The `make depgraph` recipe can be used to generate the [dependency graph](https://coqhott.github.io/logrel-coq/dependency_graph.png).
+The `make depgraph` recipe can be used to generate the dependency graph.

 Browsing the development
 ==================

-The development, rendered using `coqdoc`, can be [browsed online](https://coqhott.github.io/logrel-coq/).
-A dependency graph for the project is available [here](https://coqhott.github.io/logrel-coq/dependency_graph.png).
+The development can be rendered using `coqdoc`.

 Syntax (re)generation
 ============